Author's Note: This fic has a bit of a sad tone to it, but I hope you like it nonetheless.

-She blinked, surprised at his tone, and she looked at him again, but she said nothing.
+She blinked, surprised by his blunt tone, and she looked at him again, but she said nothing.

-"Well, then, go ahead," she dared him, and when he furrowed his eyebrows in confusion, she had no choice but to specify.
+"Well, then, go ahead," she dared him, and when he furrowed his eyebrows, she had no choice but to specify.
 "Put your feelings out there."

-He narrowed his eyes, and she knew that he was silently accepting the challenge.
-She waited then.
+He narrowed his eyes, and she knew he was silently accepting the challenge.
+She waited.
 Waited for him to speak.
-But instead, she watched as he held up his index finger for a moment, before plummeting it into the sand.
-Her eyes dropped to watch him, watching as he began drawing a large, blunt F, and then an R, and an E, until eventually, he'd written out his name.
+But instead, he held up his index finger, before plummeting it into the sand.
+Her eyes dropped to watch him, watching as he wrote out an F, and then an R, and an E, until eventually, he'd written out his name.
 Then, he moved his finger a few inches to the right and wrote out a big, curvy S, and then an A, and finally an M.

 She stared at their two names in the sand, wondering just what the hell he was doing.

-And so, she watched as he sank his finger right in the middle of the small space between their names.
-He drew a long, steep curve, and then another, forming a heart, and when he finished, Sam felt her own heart turn over inside her chest.
-She looked up at him, and the mischievous smile that graced his face caused her to practically lose it.
+He sank his finger in the middle of the small space between their names.
+He drew a long, steep curve, and then another, forming a heart, and when he finished, Sam felt her own heart turn over in her chest.
+She looked up at him, and the mischievous smile that graced his face caused her to practically lose it right then and there.
 She felt herself smile, too, and they stared at one another, smiling like idiots.

 She tried to open her mouth to speak, but the words were caught in her throat.
-Any words she was about to say soon went flying out of her mind anyway, because the next thing she knew, he was leaning towards her, slowly.
+Any words she was about to say soon went flying out of her mind anyway, because the next thing she knew, he was leaning towards her.

-Her instincts took over as she leaned towards him, too, meeting him halfway as their lips joined in a soft, sweet, amazing kiss.
-Unlike the way she'd kissed him hours earlier, they each took their time with this kiss.
-It was slow, and gentle, and he was really kissing her back, unlike when his lips were frozen in shock.
+Her instincts took over as she leaned towards him, too, meeting him halfway.
+Their lips joined in a soft, sweet, amazing kiss.
+Unlike the way she'd kissed him hours earlier, there was no urgency in this kiss.
+They each took their time.
+It was slow, and gentle, and he was really kissing her back.
+It was everything she could've wanted and more.